SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Mocking/Mocketry.md

 	super setUp.
 	priceCatalog := Mock new.
 	creditCard := Mock new.
-	cart := ShoppingCart catalog: priceCatalog payment: creditCard.
+	cart := ShoppingCart catalog: priceCatalog payment: creditCard
 ```

 We converted the `cart` and `creditCard` temporary variables to instance variables because we are using them in both tests.

-Now we can setup and use the `priceCatalog` without worrying about its internal structure of an actual catalog.
+Now we can setup and use the `priceCatalog` without worrying about the internal structure of an actual catalog.

 ```
 ShoppingCartTest >> testChargingCardAfterBuyingOneProduct